Non-Surgical Spinal Decompression

 When should I consider Surgical Decompression over Non-Surgical Decompression?

 This is a very good question to ask your family doctor, your physical therapist or perhaps even your surgeon.
 There are many factors to consider when you are deciding whether to have spinal decompression surgery or whether to try non-surgical spinal decompression.
 Some of the most important things to consider are the severity of your pain, the duration of your pain, whether you are a candidate for non-surgical decompression along with your overall physical condition.
 Before deciding to undertake a surgical procedure it as always a great idea to consult with your orthopaedic and spinal specialists.
 Ask your family doctor his opinion and follow that up with a surgical consult, all of your healthcare providers should be working in synchrony to provide you with the best advice and treatment.

 In conclusion, should you do Spinal Decompression Therapy?

-After reading the above it is clear to see that non-surgical spinal decompression can be a very valuable method in treating your pain.
-One must take many things into account when deciding to undergo this type of therapy such as are you a suitable candidate, do you have any contraindications and what the cost of therapy is.
+After understanding the facts, you can see that non-surgical spinal decompression can be a valuable method in treating your low back pain.
+You must take many things into account when deciding to undergo this type of therapy such as if you are a suitable candidate, are there any contraindications and what the cost of therapy is.
 Spinal decompression therapy has helped many people regain control of their lives and decrease their pain.
 If you have tried various other methods of treatment and have not received the results you had expected, you may want to try spinal decompression.
-Lastly, always make sure to make an informed decision and always consult with trained and licensed healthcare providers before commencing this potentially very valuable therapy.
+Lastly, always make sure to make an informed decision and always consult with trained and licensed healthcare providers before commencing this promising new therapy option.